hwanggu-corgi/hwanggu-log/update.md

 ### October 14th, 2020
 1. Corgi add progress in csc-369 midterm 1 preparation, over♥♥
     - Corgi began working on solving past exercises♥♥
-        - Corgi solving questions in exercise 1
+        - Corgi completed solving questions in exercise 1
+        - Corgi working on solving questions in exercise 2
     - Corgi deferred adding list of questions from lectures♥♥
         - Corgi realized the need to focus on exercises questions first
 2. Corgi add progress #153 in csc-369-assignment-1♥♥